mrpollo/Never-Lost/README.md

 # Never Lost
-if when you do _ifconfig_ you are tired of a response that looks like this
+if you are tired of looking for your ip and doing _ifconfig_ and getting sometimes a big response like this

 ```bash
 lo0: flags=8049<UP,LOOPBACK,RUNNING,MULTICAST> mtu 16384